 Skip to Content

-17 Warning Signs of Emotional Abuse
+17 Warning Signs of Emotional Abuse, According to a Former Therapist

 I’m sitting in the passenger seat of my car, and he’s driving.
 Every single word out of his mouth is a gut punch.